Suborna Mustafa

 Suborna Mustafa (সুবর্ণা মুস্তাফা; born 2 December 1959) is a Bangladeshi television, film and stage actress.
 She is a former Jatiya Sangsad member representing the Reserved Women's Seat-4 from 2019 to 2024.
 She is a member of the Bangladesh Awami League party.

 Mustafa is notable for her roles in television drama serials including Kothao Keu Nei (1990), Aaj Robibar (1999) and Ayomoy (1991).
 She won Bangladesh National Film Award for Best Supporting Actress twice for her performance in the films Notun Bou (1983) and Gohin Baluchor (2017).
 She was awarded Ekushey Padak in culture category by the Government of Bangladesh in 2019.

 Early life and education

 Mustafa was born on 2 December 1959 in Dopdopiya Union, Nalchity Upazila, Jhalokati District.
 Her parents were Golam Mustafa, a film and television actor, and Husne Ara Mustafa, a radio producer of All India Radio, Radio Pakistan and Bangladesh Betar.
 She has a sister, Camelia Mustafa.
-Mustafa mostly spent at her maternal grandparents' house on Elephant Road in Dhaka and studied in Viqarunnisa Noon School.
+Mustafa mostly spent her time at her maternal grandparents' house on Elephant Road in Dhaka and studied in Viqarunnisa Noon School.